fusioncharts/dev_centre_docs/fusiontime/getting-started/create-your-multi-variate-chart-in-fusiontime.md

 {% embed_ftChartData online-sales-multi-variate %}

-FusionTime uses columns and rows as `DataTable` to feed data to the chart.
-This allows you to apply different data operations on the `DataTable` to transform your data as per your requirement.
-To create a `DataTable` you need to provide:

-* The `schema` which defines the properties of the columns.

-* The `actual` values for each row and column as the data.

 Now, let's check how to prepare the schema and the data for the `DataTable`.

 ## Create the `schema`

-The schema contains an array which has multiple objects created in it.
-Each object creates a column in the `DataTable`.
-The schema helps `DataTable` understand the columns in your data, the data type for each column and input format (in case of date).
-You've to mandatorily specify the schema for each DataTable for FusionTime to render it.

-To define the schema, let's create a `schema.js` file and copy the following code:
+To define the schema, let's create a `schema.json` file and copy the following code:

 ```JSON
 let schema = [{